jtucker/jtucker/README.md

 I've been lucky enough to work on projects of all types:

 - Simple web sites
-- Airline passenger queueing predictive
+- Airline passenger queueing predictive analytics
 - Splitting monoliths into microservices

 My current interests include: